mariorod98/ObsidianVault/🌱 Seedbox/Blender Basics.md

 You can modify the number of edges created with the mouse wheel.
 They will be arranged evenly.

+### How to fill holes
+Go to menu Mesh->Clean up->Fill holes to fill all the wholes of the selection

 ### Select multiple elements in Edit Mode
 If you want to select different especific elements, use shift + left click to select each element